Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsubsection{Scene Understanding with Different Properties}

-The main contribution of this application is that, Uni-Fusion is the first model that builds a continuous mapping of high-dimensional embedding on surface swithout any training.
-In above experiment (\cref{sec:exp:semantic}), we evaluate the performance of generalized zero-shot semantic segmentation.
-But the potential is not limited to semantic segmentation.
-With a LIM constructed, a surface CLIP feature field is obtained.
-Then without the need of multiple LIMs or rerun for other properties, we query \textbf{Object, Room Type, Material, Affordance and Activity}.
+The main contribution of this application is that, Uni-Fusion is the first model to construct a continuous mapping of high-dimensional embeddings onto the surface without the need for any training of the map representation.
+In the previous experiment (\cref{sec:exp:semantic}), we evaluate the performance of generalized zero-shot semantic segmentation.
+However, the potential of Uni-Fusion goes beyond semantic segmentation.
+By constructing a LIM, we obtain a surface CLIP feature field.
+This enables us to query various semantic categories such as \textbf{Object, Room Type, Material, Affordance and Activity} without requiring multiple LIMs or re-running the model.

-We demonstrate results in \cref{fig:fab_lt}, where we query object (desk, sofa), activity (work), affordance (sittable) and material (wood).
-Uni-Fusion-SU precisely finds the object and material region and highlights it.
-However, when the searching command is less accurate, such as work or sittable, it gives a wider range while in some place less confident (with dull yellow).
-The options are also roughly correct.
+We present the results in \cref{fig:fab_lt}, where we query object (desk, sofa), activity (work), affordance (sittable), and material (wood).
+Uni-Fusion-SU accurately identifies and highlights the object and material regions.
+However, for less specific commands such as work or sittable, the model provides a wider range of results with less confidence (indicated by dull yellow).
+Nevertheless, the suggested options are also roughly correct.